prohippo/pyelly/README.txt

 PyElly is a rule-based natural language processing tool that has existed for over forty years in various incarnations.
-It speeds development of many kinds of NLP applications by taking care of low-level language details not central to a given data problem or solution.
-It is now freely available on the web to those wanting to process or pre-process text data.
+It can speed development of many kinds of NLP applications by taking care of low-level language details not central to a given data problem or solution.
+It is now freely available on the web to anyone wanting to process or pre-process text data.

 PyElly provides flexible tokenization, syntax-driven parsing, English inflectional and morphological stemming, macro substitutions, basic